The Xbox series X has been reduced to lowest price

 But deals on the company’s latest coveted console are few and far between – in fact, this is only the second time we’ve seen the Xbox series X on sale.

-So, with the Xbox boss refusing to rule out a price hike in the future, Amazon’s deal couldn’t have come at a better time.
+So, with the Xbox boss refusing to rule out a price hike in the future, Very’s deal couldn’t have come at a better time.
 Read on for everything you need to know.

 The company’s latest flagship console received a glowing review by our tech writer, Steve Hogarty.
 “It’s a thunderously powerful next-generation console,” he said.
 Praising the sleek look, he added: “Aesthetically, and acoustically, the Xbox series X is a console that feels at home in a living room where grown-ups live.
 Compare that with the superb but ridiculous-looking PlayStation 5, which resembles an abstract sculpture of Harry Hill and requires removing an external wall to get into your house.”